 The Conference is invited to remove space systems from No. 19.1.1 as follows, in order to facilitate the identification of transmissions of these systems and the timely resolution of interference events.

-19.1.1 In the present state of the technique, it is recognized nevertheless that the transmission of identifying signals for certain radio systems (e.g. radiodetermination, radio relay systems and space systems) is not always possible.”
+19.1.1 In the present state of the technique, it is recognized nevertheless that the transmission of identifying signals for certain radio systems (e.g. radiodetermination, radio relay systems) is not always possible.”

 3.1.9 Article 21 of the Radio Regulations